 Graduations

-Another option is to chat with community colleges, universities and trade schools about ads targeting recently graduated seniors who are still deciding on their futures.
+Along with advertisers with products and services, you should chat with community colleges, universities and trade schools.
+They can launch ads targeting recently graduated seniors who are still deciding on their futures.
 Employers may also be interested in catching the attention of new grads with recruitment ads.

 Summer Vacations